-After my parents denying me a vocational artistic education, I decided to study Graphic Design as a pragmatical option in my path to Art.
+After my parents denied me a vocational artistic education, I decided to study Graphic Design as a pragmatical option in my path to Art.
 I worked as a part-time courier to pay my Design degree, and then I worked as a part-time designer to fund my BA in Fine Arts.
-This "double life" as a part-time disruptive designer and part-time aspiring artist has definitely conditioned and shaped my path to Art and the evolution of my work.

 My first encounter with photography was while studying Communication Theory and Visual Culture Methodologies with my tutor and mentor Maria Acaso at the Complutense University, Madrid.
 With her I learnt to research, analyse and critique still and moving images through the work of relevant visual artists.
 At that time I produced much more moving image work than photography.
 Because I was the best of my Audiovisuals class, I was invited by a colleague to participate in an international workshop in Paris for young filmmakers.
 I quit my day job to attend this one-week workshop.
 The result was a short film that was presented at the Cannes Film Festival in 2007.
 Then I moved to Germany.

-It was during my time at the Schwäbish Gmünd Hochschule für Gestaltung that I began to create more photographic imagery.
-I had the opportunity of studying photography with tutors from the Kunstakademie Dusseldorf that taught me to approach photography in a theoretical and as in a aesthetic way.
+It was during my time that the Erasmus Scholarship granted me at the Schwäbish Gmünd Hochschule für Gestaltung that I began to create more photographic work.
+I had the opportunity of having tutors from the Kunstakademie Dusseldorf that taught me to approach photography in a theoretical and in an aesthetic way.
 After my Erasmus year in Germany, I moved back to Spain.